 There is also an algorithm to intersect two Büchi automata.
-We will discuss the algorithm later.
 In fact, the exercise will help you to gain an intuition about the algorithm to intersect two Büchi automata.
 If you wish, you can try to figure out the algorithm on your own.
 Be aware, however.
 One cannot simply take the construction of the finite automaton for the intersection you have seen in the exercise session (what will go wrong?).